 About the Author

-James Barney is an Associate Professor of Legal Studies in the School of Security and Global Studies.
-In addition to possessing a J.D., James has several master’s degrees, including in American foreign policy.
+James Barney is a Professor of Legal Studies in the School of Security and Global Studies.
+In addition to possessing a J.D., James possesses several master’s degrees, including one in U.S. foreign policy.
 He is currently completing his Ph.D. in History.
-James serves as one of the faculty advisors of the Phi Alpha Delta law fraternity as well as the Model United Nations Club and acts as the pre-law advisor at AMU.
-Currently, he is working on a year-long research project that focuses on Justice Brett Kavanaugh’s impact on the Supreme Court.
+James serves as one of the faculty advisors of the Phi Alpha Delta law fraternity as well as the Model United Nations Club and is the pre-law advisor at AMU.